 Apart from being a precious metal, gold offers investors a hedge against inflation.
 This is the reason why people all over the world want to invest in gold.
 You can’t imagine a wedding or festival, or any social occasion in India without any sort of gold or gold jewelry.
 When it comes to buying gold, Dubai is considered to be a gold-buyers paradise, famously known as the City of Gold.
 However, there is a limit on the amount of gold that can be brought from Dubai to India.
-The question that arises in everyone’s mind is how much gold can one bring from Dubai to India?
+The question that arises in everyone’s mind is how much gold is allowed from Dubai to India or how much gold can we bring from Dubai to India?

-How much gold can one bring from Dubai to India?
+How much gold we can carry from Dubai to India?